lzwzli/New-AzIcoVM/README.md

 - If a new resource group is being created, you will be asked if you want to allow:
     - **HTTP** inbound using TCP port 80
     - **ICONICS FrameWorX** inbound using TCP port 8778

+    *Note that this only opens the ports at the Azure NSG level.
+The respective ports still need to be allowed in the VM's Windows Firewall.*

 ## Using the Cmdlet
 This Cmdlet can be launched from: